 Finally, seeing a therapist yourself is a terrific way to observe–up close and Very personal–another therapist at work.
 Sure, you are in a consultation group or two and you have had plenty of supervision, but hearing your colleagues and supervisors talk about cases is much different from the direct experience of sitting across from another therapist as the client.
 It offers a unique opportunity to be able to be inside the mind of the client (you!) and hear how a therapist responds.
 Even if you have been in therapy before, returning to therapy from time to time over the course of your career can offer new insights.
 Each therapist is different and you will learn different things from working with different therapists.
 With so many therapists now working online, this is a great time to find someone you might want to work with without the hassle of commuting to their office.

 Questions about psychotherapy or about my approach to psychotherapy?
-Please contact me at my San Francisco psychotherapy office: 415-218-2442 (phone link works from smartphones only) or at firstname.lastname@example.org.
+Please see my website at www.marlacass.com and contact me at my San Francisco psychotherapy office: 415-218-2442 (phone link works from smartphones only) or at firstname.lastname@example.org.